codesign-at-unisq/.github/profile/README.md

 ### Key Info
 - This organsation holds re-usable and generic repos and packages used in the development of co-design and MDO toolchains.
 - It is _not_ the place for spefic case studies and co-design implementations.
 Completed and verified examples, which may be of use to new members, may be stored after discussion with Ingo and Andy
-- It is currently administered by Ingo Jahn and Andy Lock,
+- It is currently administered by Ingo Jahn and Andy Lock.

 #### Development principles
 - Pease ensure Python code is formatted per PEP8.
 This isn't hard - tools like [Black](https://github.com/psf/black) make a lot of this a one-line command.